Have you ever tried comparing medical cover yourself?

-We give medical aid companies and brokers enough information to compile a range of different medical aid quotes on your behalf, giving you the option to choose the right one at the right price with all the benefits that you require.
+We give medical cover companies and brokers enough information to compile a range of different medical quotes on your behalf, giving you the option to choose the right one at the right price with all the benefits that you require.
 What’s more, our service is absolutely free, with no obligation!
 This means you don’t have to choose any of the quotes we source for you.

 But make sure you know what you’re looking for before you start.
 Price is not the only thing you need to